7 Things to Expect from Your First Mammogram

-The main way to detect this type of cancer is through annual mammograms and examinations carried out by a specialist.
+The main way to detect breast cancer is through annual mammograms, and examinations carried out by a specialist.

 However, mammograms are not recommended for women under the age of 45.
 This is due to their dense breast tissue, which makes it difficult to interpret the results of the mammogram and consequently detect problems.